Local residents raise funds for funeral for children found dead in home

-Officers found 2-year-old Teric Boyd and 1-year-old Janai Boyd dead in a home on Sept.
+Officers found 2-year-old Terric Boyd and 1-year-old Janea Boyd dead in a home on Sept.
 30 at West Avenue P and South 35th Street, along with a woman who was conscious, but unresponsive and the two girls, ages 4 and 6, who were placed in the custody of Child Protective Services.

 The Texas Department of Family and Protective Services confirmed that it’s conducting a joint investigation with Temple police.